 A profound influence on contemporary floral art

 Van Gogh's flowers have never ceased to inspire subsequent generations.
-Many modern, expressionist, fauvist, or contemporary artists have seen in him a forerunner of free gesture, of pictorial emotion, of color carrying meaning.
+Many modern, expressionist, fauvist, or contemporary artists have seen in him a forerunner of the free gesture, of pictorial emotion, of color carrying meaning.

 His floral compositions, both structured and vibrant, paved the way for a new way of representing nature: no longer as a fixed subject, but as inner resonance, a reflection of the artist's soul.